This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 Summary

 Do you have any questions about how to dog proof a fence?
-Or have you stopped your dog escaping with a method I didn’t mention?
 Please let me know in the comments section below.
+You may also want to read our guide to dog-proofing your home.

 ABOUT THE AUTHOR